AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

 1. To create the configuration, do one of the following:

- - Select **Start With Default** to use the default configuration for the edge system type.
+ - To use the default configuration for the edge system type, select **Start With Default**.

  - Select **Import Configuration** to select a JSON file that contains the configuration.